microsoft/FASTER/docs/_docs/30-fasterkv-manual-locking.md

 - The locking and unlocking are implemented in `InternalLock`
 - Other record operations that must consider locks are `InternalUpsert`, `InternalRead` and `InternalCompletePendingRead`, `InternalRMW` and `InternalCompletePendingRMW`, and `InternalDelete`.
 These modifications are exposed via the `Lock()` and `Unlock()`.

-Because epoch protection is done by user calls, ManualFasterOperations methods call the internal ContextRead etc. methods, which are called by the API methods that do Resume and Suspend of epoch protection.
+Because epoch protection is done by user calls, LockableUnsafeContext methods call the internal ContextRead etc. methods, which are called by the API methods that do Resume and Suspend of epoch protection.

 At a high level, `Lock()` and `Unlock()` call `InternalLock()`.
 Locking does not issue PENDING operations to retrieve on-disk data, and locking/unlocking is designed to avoid pending I/O operations by use of a [`LockTable`](#locktable-overview) consisting of {`TKey`, `RecordInfo`} pairs, where `TKey` is the FasterKV Key type and `RecordInfo` is used to perform the locking/unlocking.